Minimum Qualifications, Equivalency and FSA

 8. What if an employee has a non-certificated (non-faculty) position in the district and wishes to teach as a part-time assignment?

-Answer: If any non-certificated (non-faculty) employee meets MQs to teach in a discipline, s/he may be interviewed pursuant to the SMCCCD Faculty Selection Guidelines, and may be assigned accordingly.
+Answer: If any non-certificated (non-faculty) employee meets MQs to teach in a discipline, they may be interviewed pursuant to the SMCCCD Faculty Selection Guidelines, and may be assigned accordingly.
 Upon assignment, the individual enjoys all rights and privileges of any faculty member throughout the SMCCCD.
 Non-certificated employees are still subject to the regulations and contractual obligations for classified employees.

 9. Do all adjunct faculty need to be interviewed prior to assignment, and who interviews them?